Did you know you can pay under $500 for a heavy duty modular power rack that could reasonably be sold for hundreds more?

 Compatible with Many Rogue Fitness Accessories

-One final point to consider: It looks like all of the Rogue accessories will fit in this rack.
+One final point to consider: It looks like most of the accessories from Rogue Monster Light racks (e.g. Rogue R-3) will fit in this rack.
 The Titan T-3 Power Rack is basically a clone design of the Rogue R3 rack.

 In my personal research, I found some other minor issues worth mentioning:

-- Paint.
-Most of the racks come with a slightly bumpy texture from the paint used.
+- Powder Coating.
+Most of the racks come with a slightly bumpy texture from the powder coat.
 This just means that it may lose some of it’s aesthetic properties from easy scratching.
 This will not affect the integrity or usefulness of the rack itself.
-Another paint issue is that the company may not be using powder coating.
-Again, this only really affects the look of the rack and not the function.
-This also leads to a common complaint across all generations and models of this particular rack.
-Right out of the box, it exhibits some “dings” and scratch marks from the shipping process.
+In general, the powder coating is low quality compared to more expensive brands.
+This explains the common complaint across all generations and models of this particular rack — There are often some “dings” and scratch marks right out of the box.

 - Pull-up Bars.
 The crossbars are welded into place.
 It might have been smarter and more efficient to make these a bolt on attachment.
 Although this would be a stronger method, it would no doubt increase the cost of the rack.

 - J-Hooks.
 This one definitely triggers my OCD.
 Both J-Hooks are right facing.
 This means if you use a wider grip, the likelihood of pinching your hands between the hooks and the bar is much higher.
 Also, this means moving the bar in the J-hooks to re-position it will cause one side to slightly disengage from the rack.
 This design probably saved some money, but having opposite facing j-hooks is much more practical.
 Looks like another issue may be that some of the j-hooks might not fit snug against the rack and have a little “wiggle room.”
 This just sounds more mildly frustrating than a safety concern because they still seem to work just fine.